 Yes, I sold it all, the entire heritage of my country.’

-The sorrowful words of Ifan Powell in the dense forestry of what was once Wales, but has now become Western England.
-These two lines are perhaps the most powerful in the whole of Gareth Glyn’s and Mererid Hopwood’s new opera Wythnos yng Nghymru Fydd: yes, more powerful than the threat of the Purple Shirts Brigade to the visionary’s united and bi-lingual Wales of 2033, and more powerful even than the setting by Gareth of the 23rd Psalm in the back of the chip shop in Bala, where, before Ifan’s own eyes, the Welsh language dies.
+These are the sorrowful words of Ifan Powell in the dense forestry of what was once Wales, but has now become Western England.
+The two lines are perhaps the most powerful in the whole of Gareth Glyn’s and Mererid Hopwood’s new opera Wythnos yng Nghymru Fydd: yes, more powerful than the threat of the Purple Shirts Brigade to the visionary’s united and bi-lingual Wales of 2033, and more powerful even than the setting by Gareth of the 23rd Psalm in the back of the chip shop in Bala, where, before Ifan’s own eyes, the Welsh language dies.

 Wythnos IS about how a culture can allow itself to die.
 And the profound emotional response of the Welsh speakers in our audiences across the country is testament to that fearful vision.
 But, thanks to the understanding and inspiration of poet and composer, the new opera is about so much more.